Azure/openai-at-scale/README.md

 > ⚠ Before you run following command, you must run `npm run build` on app/frontend to set frontend files to backend static dir.

 - Example of Azure App Service
-  - Deploy app to App Service with easist way.
+  - Deploy app to Azure App Service with easist way.

     ```shell
     cd app/backend
     az webapp up --runtime "python:3.10" --sku B1 -g <Resource Group Name>
     ```

-  - Deploy App Service Plan and Web App separately.
+  - Deploy Azure App Service Plan and Web App separately.
     - You can deploy an app with above command but the command doesn't allow to change detailed App Service Plan and Web App settings.
 So if you want to change these settings you can deploy it separately with following command.
-    - Create App Service Plan resources
+    - Create Azure App Service Plan resources

       ```shell
       az appservice plan create -g <Resource Group Name> -n <App Service Plan Name> --sku <SKU Name> --location eastus